mayank1202/edgeai_book/Chapter 7.2 - Convolutions.md

 There is a proposed **[implicit im2col](https://arxiv.org/abs/2110.03901)** method, but we leave to the reader to explore it.

-#### **Conv2D using Outer Product**
+#### **Conv2D using Dot Products**

 We are all engineers.
 Why not jump right into the pseudocode.

 ```
+def conv_nhwc(in_tensor, wt_tensor):
+    N,H_in,W_in,C_in = in_tensor.shape
+    k,_,_,C_out = wt_tensor.shape

+    num_cycles = 0

+    H_out = H_in-k+1                      #Height of output channel
+    W_out = W_in-k+1                      #Width of output channel

+    for n in range(N):
+      for y in range(H_out):
- for i=0:Ho
+        for i in range(k):
-    for j=0:Wo:T
+          for j in range(k):
+            for c_out in range(0,C_out,T):                                      #parallelization dim2
+              for x in range(0,W_out,T):                                        #parallelization dim1
-        for cout=0:Co:T
+		        for c_in in range(0,C_in,T):
-            for k_v = 0:k
-                 for k_h = 0:k
+		          in_tile = in_tensor[n,y+i,x+j:x+j+T,c_in:c_in+T]              #input tile of size TxT
-                       input_slice = input[i+y, j:j+T] #input vector of length T elements
+		          wt_tile = wt_tensor[i,j,c_in:c_in+T,c_out:c_out+T]            #input tile of size TxT
-                       kernel_slice = kernel[y, x, cout*T:(cout+1)T] #weight vector of length T elements
-                       ACC += outer(input_slice, kernel_slice) #Vector - Vector Outer Product and accumulation
-            out_tile[i,j] = ACC #Write TxT convolution result to output tensor
+		          out_tile, cycles_opa = tiled_dot_product(in_tile, wt_tile)    #output tile of size TxT
+              out[n,y,x:x+Ty,c_out:c_out+Tx] += out_tile

 ```

- T is the tile size of matrix MAC array
+T is the tile size of matrix MAC array, and is a hardware constant.

-The inner loop loads T elements from the input and T elements from weight matrix.
-The tensor layout assumed here is NHWC (as discussed in chapter 6), which means that  the input tensor is laid out "channel-wise".
+N=batch size and can be assumed to be 1 for law latency edge AI inferencing.

+Convolution is computed by dividing the input tensor and weight tensor into tiles as follows

+- Input tile is of size T x T.  It uses the last two dimensions in NHWC layout i.e. W and C. If C_in <= T, each tile contains $T^2$ elements which are physically contiguous in memory.
+Hence, we can use unit-stride load without any drop in performance.
+What happens if C_in > T?
+Hold on to that question, we will come back to it.
+- Weight tile is also of T x T. The two dimensions it uses are C_in and C_out.
+Here also If C_in <= T, each tile contains $T^2$ elements which are physically contiguous in memory.
+- Output tile generated is also in NHWC layout.
+The last two dimensions are W and C. Therefore, if  C_out <= T the computed tile can be written back to memory with unit-stride.

-Important thing to note is that we have chosen the dimensions Wo and Co for parallelization.
-On an Outer-Product based MPU, this allows us to achieve **100% MAC array utilization** without any im2col like transformation, as long as
+This gives us a highly efficient 2D Convolution.
+On an Outer-Product based MPU (as discussed in chapter 7.1 ) , this allows us to achieve **100% MAC array utilization** without any im2col like transformation, as long as

-- Wo is a multiple of T
+- W_out is a multiple of T

-- Co is a multiple of T
+- C_out is a multiple of T

+if these rules are not followed, convolution still works and generates the correct output.
+However, the loop will have a tail which will work on small tiles.
+For the tail, MAC array utilization will be <100%.
+For e.g. if convolution is done on 224x224x3 image, W_out (after padding) = 224.
+If MAC array width is 64, Conv2d kernel processes along Width dimension in chunks of 64, 64, 64 and 32.
+For the last iteration of the loop, $utilization = 32/64 = 50\%$.
+This takes total utilization for the layer down to $224/(4*64) = 87.5\%$

+Similarly, if a Conv2d layer has 96 filters (C_out=96_ and ) MAC array height = 64, $utilization = 96/(2*64) = 75\%$

+If both the width and channel dimensions are not aligned to MAC array geometry, then the utilization factors will multiply.
+For e.g. if

+- W_out = 224
+- C_out = 96
+- MAC Array is 64x64

+$Utilization = 87.5\% * 75\% = 65.625\%$

+Low utilization results in lower performance, while we are still incurring the hardware cost and power consumption.
+Therefore, a good NPU shall achieve not only high TOPS spec, but also high utilization of those TOPS.

+If the MAC array size is increased to 256x256, the utilization for this layer decreases to $(224/256) x (96/256) = 32.81\%$.
+This shows that bigger MAC arrays result in high TOPS spec, but may have poor utilization if workload is not matched to MAC array size.

+> Do note that MAC array utilization does not depend on C_in.
+This is important because in most CNNs, the first layer has only 1 input channel (grayscale image) or 3 input channels (RGB/YUV image).
+If MAC utilization depended on C_in, then the first layer would have had very low utilization for large MAC arrays needed by high performance NPUs.
+This is one of the strengths of the OPA based Matrix Accelerator.

+### **What happens if C_in or C_out is too big?**

+In this case, we use NCHWc layout. ***More details : TBD***